Skip to Content

 Je vais acheter une nouvelle voiture, c’est cher mais pourtant necessaire.

-I’m going to by the new car.
-It’s expensive but necessary.
+I’m going to by the new car; it’s expensive but necessary.

 Elle a consulté des médecins, mais pourtant rien n’a changé.

-She consulted doctors yet nothing has changed.
+She consulted doctors, yet nothing changed.

 This last example sentence is actually the main line from the chorus of the song Et pourtant by Charles Aznavour.
-Here, we’re translating pourtant to both yet and however.
-Je n’aime que toi (I only love you) uses the ne…que “only” negation.

 Et pourtant, pourtant, je n’aime que toi. (song title)